cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

      other network administrative domain, or lied in every network administrative domain and coordinate between each other to provide services to the application in the upper layer.
-   : One or multiple network digital twin instances can be built and
+   : One or multiple Network Digital Twin instances can be built and
      maintained:

      +  Data Repository subsystem is responsible for collecting and